harshad-lohande/agentic_sales_copilot/README.md

 * **Autonomous Email Campaign Creation:** A Sales_Manager agent orchestrates a team of specialized agents to generate multiple email drafts, select the best one, and delegate the sending of personalized cold emails.
 * **Personalized Bulk Emailing:** Sends personalized emails to a list of prospects from a .csv file, using placeholders for both the subject and body.
 * **Asynchronous Task Queue:** Utilizes **Celery** and **Redis** to offload long-running AI and email-sending tasks, ensuring the web server remains fast and responsive.
 * **Intelligent Reply Processing:** Automatically receives email replies via a SendGrid webhook.
 A dedicated SDR_Agent then analyzes the reply's content to classify its intent and summarize its key points.
+* **State Management & Memory:** Implements a SQLite database to store the complete conversation history with each prospect.
+This gives the SDR_Agent the context it needs to handle multi-turn conversations, understand previous interactions, and generate more relevant, context-aware replies.
 * **Interactive Human-in-the-Loop (HITL) Interface:** The agent's analysis is sent as an interactive notification to a Slack channel, allowing a human user to take action.
 * **One-Click Actions:** From Slack, a user can:
   * **Approve & Send:** Immediately send the AI-drafted reply.